v4lproik/googlanime/README.md

 # googlanime

+This project is not meant to be online education purpose only at the moment.

-This is simple Ember.JS application that implements the following feature:
+This is a simple Ember.JS application that implements the following feature:

 - Sign in with google/facebook/github using torii library
 - QueryParams